Federal Student Aid Programs

 Federal Student Aid (FSA) offers federal grant and loan programs administered by the U.S. Department of Education.
 CSU participates in the following grant and loan programs:

 A Federal Pell Grant, unlike a loan, does not have to be repaid.
 Pell grants are awarded to students who demonstrate financial need and who have not yet earned a bachelor's or professional degree.
-The maximum award for the 2017 - 2018 award year (July 1, 2017 to June 30, 2018) is $5,920.
+The maximum award for the 2019 - 2020 award year (July 1, 2019 to June 30, 2020) is $6,195.
 The amount of Federal Pell Grant funds you may receive over your lifetime is limited by federal law to be the equivalent of six years of Pell grant funding.
 Since the maximum amount of Federal Pell Grant funding you can receive each year is equal to 100%, the six year equivalent is 600%.
+Effective with the 2017-2018 award year, eligible students may be awarded up to one and one-half Federal Pell Grants (i.e. 150% of the student’s scheduled award) during a single award year.
+Therefore, a student may reach their 600% limit more quickly than the six year equivalent.

 Direct Loans, from the William D. Ford Federal Direct Loan Program, are low-interest loans for eligible students to help cover the cost of higher education at a four-year college or university, community college, trade, career or technical school.
 Eligible students borrow directly from the U.S. Department of Education at participating schools.